-The value of the product or service is now clear.
-We have now identified any weaknesses in the product, messaging or marketing and can address it.
+The value is now clear.
+We have identified any weaknesses in the product, messaging or marketing and can address it.

 Now we can we use the information to create a brand position no one else can own.
 Let them chase YOU!

-Headlines, copy, images, tone of voice, website design, choice of social media platforms—all of that—will reinforce the new market position for the business.
+Headlines, copy, images, tone of voice, website design, choice of social media platforms—all of this—will reinforce the new market position for the business.

 At Network9, we create a strategy and supply top talent to execute it.